-Most of the properties of Staff mailboxes are managed through the IAM admin tool, UMRA and are blocked from editing in Exchange.
+Most of the properties of Staff mailboxes are managed through the IAM admin tool, UMRA, and are blocked from editing in Exchange.
 Through the Exchange Control Panel (ECP) and using PowerShell commands you can change a subset of mailbox properties.

 Add/Modify/Remove Custom Attributes 10 – 15 (Custom Attributes 1-9 are reserved)